-Our board of directors has established an Audit Committee, comprised of Mr. Serlin and Mr. Siegel.
-All of the members of the Compensation Committee are independent.
+Our board of directors has established an Audit Committee, comprised of Mr. Serlin and Mr. Perlman.
+All of the members of the Audit Committee are independent other than Mr. Perlman.
 Mr. Serlin serves as chairman of the Audit Committee.
-Our board of directors has determined that Mr. Serlin is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. We intend to appoint an additional independent director to the Audit Committee within 90 days following completion of this offering.
+Our board of directors has determined that Mr. Serlin is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K. We intend to appoint an additional independent director to the Audit Committee to replace Mr. Perlman within 90 days following completion of this offering.